wodoame/django-notes/connecting-postgresql-database.md

-Certainly!
 Connecting a PostgreSQL database to your Django application is a common task.
 Here are the steps you can follow:

 1. **Install PostgreSQL**:
-   - If you're on Windows or macOS, download PostgreSQL from the official site¹ and install it.
+   - If you're on Windows or macOS, download PostgreSQL from the official site and install it.
    - For Linux users, run the following commands to install PostgreSQL and its dependencies:
      ```bash
      sudo apt-get install postgresql postgresql-contrib